Istok-Mir/Mir/README.md

+Don't use it:
+- Registering/unregistering capabilities is not implemented properly.
+- Windows and Linux is not tested and probably doesn't work.
+- Mir is not stable and can stop working at any point in time.
+- LSP works.
+If you like something from Mir move it just to LSP.
+- Mir API will change.
+- The only reason why you see this code is beacause there is a reason.

 # Mir

 Mir is a Sublime Text package that speaks the LSP language but provides more on top of that.